 A trip to Natewa bay, either through your resort or by finding a local guide in the nearby villages, will get you up close with the local pod of dolphins.
 Spinner and bottle-nose are both common.
 In the unlikely event that you are unable to find them, the bay still offers great diving and snorkelling spots to make the trip worthwhile.

 Regular bus services operate between Savusavu and Labasa and a daily bus does the Labasa/Tavenui run (via Savusavu) that connects with the small ferry at Natuvu.
-There are numerous taxis at Savusavu market, and they are quite affordable.
+There are numerous taxis at Savusavu market that are quite affordable.